pyueh-osi/Edgecmd-Docs/V1.1/Installation/Access EdgeCmd utility_1-1.md

 # Access EdgeCmd utility

-To use EdgeCmd utility, you can access it from a command prompt or terminal window.
+Access EdgeCmd utility using a command prompt or terminal window.

 The following procedures use the default installation location.
 If you specified a different location during installation, use that location in your commands.